Hands-on Gear Review

 This rope is a good all-around climbing rope.
 At 10.2 it could be used for anything from jugging to multi-pitch climbs to cragging.
-If you only want to own one climbing rope, but like different aspects of climbing, this would be a good choice.
+If you only want to own one climbing rope, enjoy all types of climbing, and are concerned about your environmental impact, this is an excellent choice.

-This rope is one of the least expensive ropes, which for the budget shopper is an enticing feature.
-However, I feel that this rope would not last as long as some of the other ropes which are only slightly more expensive.
-For an all-around rope I would be more likely to pick the Sterling Marathon-Pro or the Bluewater Eliminator.
+This rope is one of the least expensive ropes, costing only $140 for a standard 60 meter, which for the budget shopper is enticing.
+Due to the lack of surface treatments, it can be manufactured at a lower cost.
+However, this rope would not last as long as some of the other ropes which are only slightly more expensive.
+For a workhorse rope we recommend the Sterling Marathon-Pro or the Bluewater Eliminator.

 — McKenzie Long